LLC Taxes by State

 While there are separate federal employment taxes, there are additional taxes that are set forth by state governments.

 Employees fill out a Form W-4, which allows the employer to calculate the amount of money to deduct from employee paychecks.
-The employer then sends these funds to the relevant state department—which are separate from federal withholding tax.
+The employer then sends these funds to the relevant state department.

 Unemployment Insurance (UI) Tax